Skip to main content

 What is the Box MCP Server?

-All Box MCP Tools and Actions
+All Box MCP Tools

 Every action from Box's API, ready for your agent.
 Create, read, update, and delete — scoped to exactly what you need.